-As the three SatQKD missions discussed here have different design specifications for the ground stations, satellites, and the protocols implemented, a direct quantitative performance comparison of the missions is difficult.
-Despite this, we provide a qualitative discussion on the respective strengths and weaknesses of each missions.
-First, the uplink configuration employed by QEYSSat has the advantage that it relieves the source design from the strict SWaP constraint imposed by a satellite.
-Moreover, it potentially allows QEYSSat to swap the entanglement source to a prepare and measure source at any point of the mission to perform a different SatQKD protocol.
-However, it has a disadvantage that the optical link suffers larger environmental turbulence during the initial part of the optical path, generating higher beam wandering compared to a downlink configuration.
+As the three SatQKD missions discussed here have different design specifications for the ground stations, satellites, and protocols implemented, a direct quantitative performance comparison of the missions is difficult.
+Despite this, we provide a qualitative discussion on the respective strengths and weaknesses of each mission.
+First, the uplink configuration employed by QEYSSat has the advantage that it relieves the source design from the strict size, weight, and power (SWaP) constraint imposed by a satellite.
+Moreover, it potentially allows QEYSSat to swap the entanglement source to a prepare-and-measure source at any point of the mission to perform a different SatQKD protocol and could benefit from abstract beam pointing.
+However, it has a disadvantage in that the optical link suffers larger environmental turbulence during the initial part of the optical path, generating higher beam wandering compared to a downlink configuration.

-The QUARC/ROKS mission uses a prepare and measure decoy state BB84 protocol where the source emits a periodic signal.
-This allows higher repetition rates to achieve larger raw key rates to counter for the loss experienced in the satellite-to-ground optical link.
-In addition to a higher performance requirement for the detection and time-stamping circuits, the repetition rate is also constrained by the speed of quantum random number generation for choice of quantum signal transmission.
-A similar attempt to counter the link loss by increasing brightness of an entanglement source quickly hits a bottleneck because the SPDC based source does not produce periodic signals, therefore due to finite resolution of time-stamping devices and the limits imposed by detector jitters the source ends up producing too many multi-photon events per time-slot increasing the QBER to an unacceptable value.
-However, entanglement based QKD implementations act as precursors to entanglement-sharing links, which are essential for future development towards a general-purpose quantum internet.
+The QUARC/ROKS mission uses a prepare-and-measure decoy state BB84 protocol where the source emits a periodic signal.
+This allows higher repetition rates to achieve larger raw key rates to counter the loss experienced in the satellite-to-ground optical link.
+In addition to a higher performance requirement for the detection and time-stamping circuits, the repetition rate is also constrained by the speed of quantum random number generation for the choice of quantum signal transmission.
+A similar attempt to counter the link loss by increasing the brightness of an entanglement source quickly hits a bottleneck because the SPDC-based source does not produce periodic signals, therefore due to the finite resolution of time-stamping devices and the limits imposed by detector jitters the source ends up producing too many multi-photon events per time-slot increasing the QBER to an unacceptable value.
+However, entanglement-based QKD implementations act as precursors to entanglement-sharing links, which are essential for future development toward a general-purpose quantum internet.